riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 Avoid inter-workbook links when it is possible; they can be slow, easily broken, and not always easy to find and fix.

 Using fewer larger workbooks is usually, but not always, better than using many smaller workbooks.
-Some exceptions to this might be when you have many front-end calculations that are so rarely recalculated that it makes sense to put them in a separate workbook, or when you you have insufficient RAM.
+Some exceptions to this might be when you have many front-end calculations that are so rarely recalculated that it makes sense to put them in a separate workbook, or when you have insufficient RAM.

 Try to use simple direct cell references that work on closed workbooks.
 By doing this, you can avoid recalculating *all* your linked workbooks when you recalculate *any* workbook.
 Also, you can see the values Excel has read from the closed workbook, which is frequently important for debugging and auditing the workbook.